 On the point of satisfaction: customer loyalty and satisfaction are not the same constructs.

 Customer satisfaction is a component of loyalty, but it is not the totality.
 As a customer, you can be satisfied with a product or service but chose not to continue the business relationship.
 Alternatively, you may make the conscious choice to share your wallet with someone else.
 Customers may likely have more than one provider in their consideration set, and they may be satisfied with all of them.

 Profitability, as far as loyal customers are concerned, is muddied as well.
-An in-depth analysis may lead you to the finding that a portion of your loyal customer base is not profitable.
-They “reward” you with their loyalty, but may very well be eating away at your bottom line.
-Identifying this group and creating efforts to move them up the profitability chain is a topic marketers should be discussing.
+An in-depth analysis may lead you to find that a portion of your loyal customer base is not profitable.
+They “reward” you with their loyalty but may very well be eating away at your bottom line.
+Identifying this group and creating efforts to move them up the profitability chain is a topic marketer should be discussing.

-Bringing the discussion back to how to measure customer loyalty, we can turn our eyes to a process developed by the market research firm Burke, Inc. Researchers with Burke have developed an index they call the Secure Customer Index® or SCI for short.
-This index is survey driven and can easily be deployed in any customer satisfaction study.
-To measure customer loyalty the SCI® uses three questions to comprise its index: overall satisfaction, a percentage that would repeat purchase, and a percentage that would recommend (also known as Net Promoter Score).
+Bringing the discussion back to how to measure customer loyalty, we can turn our eyes to a process developed by the market research firm Burke, Inc. Researchers have developed an index called the Secure Customer Index or SCI for short.
+It is survey driven and can easily be deployed in any customer satisfaction study.
+To measure customer loyalty, the SCI uses three questions to comprise its index: overall satisfaction, a percentage that would repeat purchase, and a percentage that would recommend (also known as Net Promoter Score).

 Getting to know your loyal customers is worth the time.
 They will exhibit those behaviors that keep a company growing even in less than stable times.
-Loyalty measurement is germane to both consumer and B2B marketing efforts and if it can be tied directly to profitability, or even indirectly via a proxy variable, then it provides a powerful guide to growing the business in a profitable direction.
+Loyalty measurement is pertinent to both consumer and B2B marketing efforts.
+If it can be tied directly to profitability or indirectly via a proxy variable, it provides a powerful guide to growing the business in a profitable direction.